Homemade Raspberry Peach Lemonade

 Instructions

-• Strain the syrup and chill.
+• Strain and chill.
 Using a mesh strainer, strain out the solid fruit bits.
 Press with a wooden spoon to get all the syrup out.
-Don't pres too hard or you'll have fruit bits in your tea.
+Don't press too hard or you'll have fruit bits in your lemonade.

 Notes